justeat/jubako/README.md

 [![](https://jitpack.io/v/justeat/jubako.svg)](https://jitpack.io/#justeat/jubako)

-Jubako is a small API that aims to make it easy to assemble rich asynchronous content into a `RecyclerView` such as a wall of carousels (Google Play style recycler in recyclers).
+Jubako aims to make it easy to assemble rich asynchronous content into a `RecyclerView` such as a wall of carousels (Google Play style recycler in recyclers).

-Jubako can load content up front (via an assembly phase)  or load on the fly (where recycler rows can be paginated into
-        view and dependent data loaded lazily per row).
+Jubako can load content up front (via an **assembly** phase)  or load on the fly (where recycler rows can be paginated into view and dependent data loaded asynchronously per row).

-With Jubako a `ContentDescription<T>` is used to define a piece of asynchronous content. `ContentDescription<T>` that optionally requires the developer to implement a property `data: LiveData<T>?` that will represent the data to load.

-Out of the box, Jubako provides a `PaginatedContentLoadingStrategy` that fills the screen with loaded content descriptions in a paginated manner.

 ## The simplest example - "Hello Jubako!"
 ```kotlin